ASEAN leaders tell Myanmar coup general to end killings - WTMJ

 Associated Press

-JAKARTA, Indonesia (AP) — Southeast Asian leaders demanded an immediate end to killings and the release of political detainees in Myanmar in an emergency summit Saturday with its top general and coup leader, Indonesia’s president said.
+JAKARTA, Indonesia (AP) — Southeast Asian leaders demanded an immediate end to killings and the release of political detainees in Myanmar in an emergency summit Saturday with its top general and coup leader who, according to Malaysia’s prime minister, did not reject them outright.

-The leaders of the Association of Southeast Asian Nations also told Senior Gen. Min Aung Hlaing during the two-hour talks in Jakarta that a dialogue between contending parties in Myanmar should immediately start, with the help of ASEAN envoys, President Joko Widodo said.
+The leaders of the Association of Southeast Asian Nations also told Senior Gen. Min Aung Hlaing during the two-hour talks in Jakarta that a dialogue between contending parties in Myanmar should immediately start, with the help of ASEAN envoys.

 “The situation in Myanmar is unacceptable and should not continue.
-Violence must be stopped, democracy, stability and peace in Myanmar must be returned immediately,” Widodo said during the meeting.
+Violence must be stopped, democracy, stability and peace in Myanmar must be returned immediately,” Indonesian President Joko Widodo said during the meeting.
 “The interests of the people of Myanmar must always be the priority.”

 Daily shootings by police and soldiers since the Feb.
 1 coup have killed more than 700 mostly peaceful protesters and bystanders, according to several independent tallies.